-Washington State’s offense musters little in falling 17-12 to Minnesota in Holiday Bowl
+Washington State’s offense falls flat in 17-12 loss to Minnesota in Holiday Bowl

 - Dallas win over Detroit Monday night helps Seahawks in quest to get No. 2 playoff seed in NFC

+“I usually end up on the wrong side of those,” said Leidner, who finished 11 of 20 for 129 yards and a touchdown after entering the Holiday Bowl with seven touchdowns to 12 interceptions this season.

-That’s the way the night unfolded for the Cougars, who shot themselves in the foot on multiple occasions, failed to capitalize on some early opportunities and allowed Minnesota to sneak up and beat them at the end.
+That’s just the way the night unfolded for the Cougars, who shot themselves in the foot on multiple occasions, failed to capitalize on some early opportunities and allowed Minnesota to sneak up and beat them in the second half.

 That lucky touchdown stood as Minnesota’s most effective offensive play until the final three minutes of the game, when Rodney Smith broke through the Cougars’ defense and scored on a 9-yard touchdown run that proved to be the difference.